tomjose1792/CarND-Model-Predictive-Control-Project/README.md

 ![alt text][image1]

 #### Video
-A short video of the run of the car aroudn the car can be found here.
+A short video of the run of the car around the track can be found here.